acejarvis/Plateplan/docs/backend.md

 | Recipes | 6 | Spaghetti Carbonara, Avocado Toast, Chicken Stir Fry, Chocolate Lava Cake, Greek Salad, Overnight Oats |
 | Meal Plan | 1 | Week of 2026-03-02 with 6 entries |

 Each recipe includes its full ingredient list and tag associations.
-The meal plan maps recipes to specific day/meal slots matching the frontend's mock layout.
+The meal plan maps recipes to specific day/meal slots used by development and API verification flows.

 ---